ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

 Bnai Yisrael who had an aura of invincibility and were seen as unbeatable.
-Even though Amalek was defeated by Yehoshua, by confronting Bnai Yisrael in battle they had transformed the idea and concept of attacking Bnai Yisrael into a very real possibility.]{.mark}
+Even though Amalek was defeated by Yehoshua, by confronting Bnai Yisrael in battle they had transformed the idea and concept of attacking Bnai Yisrael into a very real possibility.]

 [The same principle taught by the wicked man and Amalek can also be applied to the *lashon hara* of Miriam.
 Why was she punished so harshly?